The Beautiful Tollymore Forest Park, County Down

 For any lover of nature, Tollymore is a fascinating retreat.
 This scenic forest park, 3km west of Newcastle, offers lovely walks and bike rides along the River Shimna.
 And across the Mournes’ northern slopes.

-Tollymore Forest Park was the first state forest park in Northern Ireland, established on the 2nd of June 1955.
-It is located at Bryansford, near the town of Newcastle in the Mourne and Slieve Croob Area of Outstanding Natural Beauty.
-The name Tollymore (Tulaigh Mhór) is derived from “large hill or mound”.
+Tollymore Forest Park was the first state forest park in Northern Ireland, established on 2 June 1955.
+It is located at Bryansford, near Newcastle, in the Mourne and Slieve Croob Area of Outstanding Natural Beauty.
+Tollymore (Tulaigh Mhór) is derived from “large hill or mound”.
 Referring to the two hills, approximately 250 m high, which are located within the forest boundary.

 The Magennis clan were the first to gain control of the area of Tollymore after the Norman Invasion of Ulster at the beginning of the 12th century.
 The Magennis established their presence in the south of Ireland.
 The land was passed on through generations until Brian Magennis’ only daughter Ellen, who was married to William Hamilton of Ayrshire, controlled the land.

 William Hamilton was from County Down.
 The land was passed to his son James upon his death in 1674.
 The Hamilton family remained owners of Tollymore until 1798.
 The great-grandson of William Hamilton, James, died in 1798 without children.
 Tollymore’s possession was transferred to his sister Anne.
-She was married Robert Jocelyn, 1st Earl of Roden.
+She was married to Robert Jocelyn, 1st Earl of Roden.
 The Roden family continued in possession of Tollymore throughout the 19th century.
-Although in 1930 Robert Jocelyn, 8th Earl of Roden sold part of the estate to the Ministry of Agriculture for afforestation purposes.
+However, in 1930, Robert Jocelyn, 8th Earl of Roden, sold part of the estate to the Ministry of Agriculture for afforestation purposes.
 The remainder was sold to the Ministry in 1941.

 Provenance and Structure

 Long before it was formally opened in 1955 as Northern Ireland’s first national forest park, Tollymore, with its rivers, streams, mountains and glens, had been a source of pleasure and excitement.
-Anyone is free to wander, explore, go for a fitness run and work out on the trails.
-You’ll stumble upon the many stone monuments and architectural features and above all, to consider the lives that were played out here over the centuries.
+Anyone can wander, explore, go for a fitness run, and work on the trails.
+You’ll stumble upon the many stone monuments and architectural features and, above all, consider the lives played out here over the centuries.

 A wooden footbridge crossing the Shimna River in Tollymore Forest Park (Source: Ardfern/Wikimedia Commons)

-Covering an area of almost 630 hectares (6.3m2) at the foot of the Mourne mountains.
-Tollymore forest park has extraordinarily panoramic views of the surrounding mountains and the sea at Newcastle.
+Covering almost 630 hectares (6.3m2) at the foot of the Mourne mountains.
+Tollymore Forest Park has extraordinarily panoramic views of Newcastle’s surrounding mountains and the sea.
 Exploring the park is part of the pleasure of staying here.
 The stone bridges and entrance gates are of particular interest.
 The picturesque Shimna and Spinkwee rivers rise in the Mournes and flow through the park.
-Tree lovers appreciate the arboretum with its many rare species.
+Tree lovers appreciate the conservatory with its many rare species.

 Want to explore another fascinating forest in Ireland?
 Click here.

-A rounded, high-arched bridge spans a gulch over a river as it flows into a deep pool and on downstream.
-This is Foley’s Bridge, one of several bridges to be found in the graceful setting of Tollymore Forest Park.
-It is a romantic sight, even on a dull winter’s day as the nearby beech trees stand wet and bare.
+A rounded, high-arched bridge spans a ditch over a river as it flows into a deep pool and downstream.
+This is Foley’s Bridge, one of several bridges in the graceful setting of Tollymore Forest Park.
+It is a romantic sight, even on a dull winter’s day, as the nearby beech trees stand wet and bare.
 Inspired by a similar one, once seen on an Alpine trip to Italy.
 This bridge was once believed to have been created in honour of a beloved wife.

 The forest has four walking trails signposted by different colours.
-A walk along the Shimna river is marked by many curiosities, natural and artificial.
-Including rocky outcrops, bridges, grottos and caves.
-The River, inherently, flows through the forest adding to its reputation for being a superb place for a picnic.
+Many natural and artificial curiosities mark a walk along the Shimna River, including rocky outcrops, bridges, caverns and caves.
+The river inherently flows through the forest, adding to its reputation as a superb place for a picnic.
 Anyone may seek out the original tree of the slow-growing spruce, Picea abies ‘Clanbrassiliana.’
 Which originated nearby in about 1750 and is the oldest tree in any arboretum in Ireland.
 A magnificent avenue of Deodar cedars is a striking feature of the entrance to this romantic forest park.

 Trails

-Four waymarked trails of varying lengths take the visitor on a tour of the park’s most beautiful areas.
-These trails follow a circular route and are signposted from the information board in the main car park.
+Four waymarked trails of varying lengths take the visitor to the park’s most beautiful areas.
+These trails follow a circular route and are signposted from the information board in the central car park.
 Strong footwear is recommended.

 Blue Trail – Arboretum Path

-Tollymore arboretum is one of the oldest known arboreta in Ireland.
+Tollymore Nursery is one of the oldest known arboreta in Ireland.
 Planting began in 1752 as a Georgian landscape feature.
-This path meanders past various species of trees from around the world.
-Including the remnants of lightning struck Giant Redwood and a thickly barked cork tree.
+This path meanders past various species of trees worldwide, including the remnants of lightning-struck Giant Redwood and a thickly barked cork tree.

 Red Trail – Rivers Trail